ZhiwenZhong/zhiwenzhong.github.io/README.md

 ### **Research Interest**

 I am currently focused on constructing intricate protein-protein interaction models at the atomic level using molecular dynamics simulations.
 This approach will help clarify the molecular mechanisms that underpin protein complex formation, resulting in a thorough comprehension of these significant biological processes.
-Additionally, the models I create are expected to have valuable implications for drug discovery
+Additionally, the models I create are expected to have valuable implications for drug discovery.

 ### **Publications** (* indicates co-first auther)
 ------------